-The following information will be needed to submit your program proposal for CCCC 2021.
+The following information will be needed to submit your program proposal for CCCC 2023.
 All proposals must be submitted through the online proposal system by 11:59 p.m.
-EDT on May 28, 2020.
+ET on Tuesday, June 7, 2022.

 Type of Session (select one)

 - Engaged Learning Experience (at least two leaders/facilitators)

 - Standing Group-Sponsored Workshop: Wednesday Morning

 - Standing Group-Sponsored Workshop: All-Day Wednesday

 - Workshop Afternoon

 Proposal Level (select one)

 Title of Session (no more than 160 characters and spaces)